 Most of this post will be devoted to the detail of constructing ‘The Reactor’ – a compost bed designed to help to heat the greenhouse and keep it frost free over the winter.
 (Addendum: – There are a lot of posts now about how this idea has developed and its implementation.
-If you want to find the other posts quickly, then Click on the “Heating our Greenhouse with Compost” pages below the header image on the blog Home Page) But before that just a few images from the last fortnight to match those from October of special mists, clouds and light…
+If you want to find the other posts quickly, then click here).
+But before that just a few images from the last fortnight to match those from October of special mists, clouds and light.

 I’ve continued to trawl the internet to find examples of workable designs for a compost heap based system for heating a smallish greenhouse.
 Much of interest has been gleaned, but little concrete information beyond the many frustratingly inadequate You Tube postings of various trail blazers – usually lacking details or follow up on how well a system has worked.
 Even more frustrating when our satellite broadband insists on chopping any videos into 5 second bits.

-Essentially the 3 Big Bags I monitored were filled with pretty similar chopped leaf material, although the bags were filled at slightly different times.
-(Big Bag 1 was started 3 days before I decided to check temperatures, and Big Bag 2 the day before the graph starts – the usual problem of poor design with amateur experiments, eh?).
-Leaf mould is pretty widely accessible and generally nutrient poor, but is still in percentage terms a relatively carbon (C) rich but nitrogen (N) poor starting material.
-So I opted to use the easiest measurable N source potentially available to all gardeners to try to correct this lack of nitrogen.
-(The squeamish should skip the next bit).
-Urine.
+Essentially the 3 big bags I monitored were filled with pretty similar chopped leaf material, although the bags were filled at slightly different times.
+(Big bag 1 was started 3 days before I decided to check temperatures, and big bag 2 the day before the graph starts – the usual problem of poor design with amateur experiments).
+Leaf mould is pretty widely accessible and generally nutrient poor, but is still in percentage terms a relatively carbon (C) rich, but nitrogen (N) poor starting material.
+So, I opted to use the easiest measurable N source potentially available to all gardeners to try to correct this lack of nitrogen.
+The squeamish should skip the next bit.

-But for my low N leaf mould, I added about 5 litres urine from a watering can onto the surface of filled Bags 1 and 2 immediately after filling the bags with the mulched and pretty moist leaves.
+But for my low N leaf mould, I added about 5 litres urine from a watering can onto the surface of filled bags 1 and 2 immediately after filling the bags with the mulched and pretty moist leaves.
 Bag 3 received no urine at all.
-And Bag 1 received 3 additional urine ‘doses’ as shown on the graph.
+And bag 1 received 3 additional urine ‘doses’ as shown on the graph.
 All bags were then covered with single flat layers of cardboard boxes.
-(Using a watering can gets round the physical issues with even distribution over the surface…..particularly if your joints are getting creaky, and of course is more discrete…)
+Using a watering can gets round the physical issues with even distribution over the surface, particularly if your joints are getting creaky, and is more discrete.

 The temperatures are the maximum reading I could detect taken once a day around dusk, down the central air filled tube, and the external temperature is given for comparison.
 So, ignoring the usual scientific malarkey about statistical significance which would kill off any amateur observations, I now felt I had the perhaps unsurprising information: